-- 5.39 Developments which have one or more of the following characteristics may be considered as speculative:- - their detailed electrical load requirements are not known; - the development is phased over a period of time and the timing of the phases is unclear: - the capacity requested caters for future expansion rather than the immediate requirements of (an) end user(s); - the capacity requested caters for future speculative phases of a development rather than the initial phase(s) of the development; or - the infrastructure only is being provided, with no connections for end users requested. - 5.40 Where we are asked to provide a connection to a speculative development then the cost of the work including any Reinforcement is charged in full and the CAFs do not apply.
-Additional charges to reflect ongoing operation, repair and maintenance costs may also be levied. - 5.41 We may, at our sole discretion, allow capacity to be reserved on the infrastructure provided to service the speculative development on the commercial terms agreed between you and us in respect of the development.
+- 5.48 Developments which have one or more of the following characteristics may be considered as speculative: - their detailed electrical load requirements are not known; - the development is phased over a period of time and the timing of the phases is unclear; - the capacity requested caters for future expansion rather than the immediate requirements of (an) end user(s); - the capacity requested caters for future speculative phases of a development rather than the initial phase(s) of the development; or - the infrastructure only is being provided, with no connections for end users requested. - 5.49 Where we are asked to provide a connection to a speculative development then the cost of the work including any Reinforcement is charged in full and the CAFs do not apply.
+Additional charges to reflect ongoing operation, repair and maintenance costs may also be levied. - 5.50 We may, at our sole discretion, allow capacity to be reserved on the infrastructure provided to service the speculative development on the commercial terms agreed between you and us in respect of the development. - 5.51 Applications will be assessed to determine whether they are a Speculative Development by using the Speculative Developments scoring system described in paragraphs 5.52 to 5.70, which will be applied as follows: - Consideration will be given to the fact that some aspects of an application may have a greater bearing on whether the application should be considered as not being a Speculative Development.
+In recognition of this, the criteria used in the scoring system are weighted as either high or low significance. - Only the points identified in the scoring criteria shall be placed against each respective criterion that is relevant to the application.
+Each high significance criterion shall be scored 2 points and each low significance criterion shall be scored 1 point, without exception. - The number of points entered in the 'speculative' and 'non-speculative' columns shall be added up to give a total number for the respective column, as shown in the scoring proforma below. - If the total value of points for the 'speculative' column is greater than the total value of points for the 'non-speculative' column, then the application will be considered as being a Speculative Development. - If there is no score in either column, then we reserve the right to obtain additional information prior to making the assessment. - All criteria may not apply to every application.